garland3/ConvertRarToZip/README.md

 # ConvertRarToZip
-Using Windows powershell, this script converts .rar archives to .zip folders
+This script converts .rar archives to .zip folders.

+I wrote it in two languages
+1. Powershell
+2. Matlab